Battlesquid/qnalert/README.md

-# qA_2
+# qnalert

-The better version of qA.
+Utility to alert users when a VEX Q&A has been answered.
 Subscribe to Q&A notifications by joining the [Unofficial VEX Nexus](https://discord.gg/yX9n7dJ) discord server.